fyrkov/refcards/docker.md

 #### Volumes
 Volume allows persisting data after container stop/restart.\
-Run a container with a volume attached and named `jenkins_home`
+Run a container with a volume attached and named `jenkins_home`.\
+If it is non-existing it will be created.
 ```
 docker run -p 8080:8080 -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts
 ```